dat-ecosystem-archive/docs/papers/dat-paper.md

 ## 3.2 Content Integrity

 Content integrity means being able to verify the data you received is the exact same version of the data that you expected.
 This is imporant in a distributed system as this mechanism will catch incorrect data sent by bad peers.
-It also has implications for reproducibility as it lets you refer to a specific version of the dataset you want.
+It also has implications for reproducibility as it lets you refer to a specific version of a dataset.

 A common issue in data analysis is when data changes but the link to the data remains the same.
-For example, one day a file called data.zip might change, but a simple HTTP link to the file does not include a hash of the content, so clients that only have the HTTP link have no way to check if the file changed.
-Looking up a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.
+For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
+Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.

+### Hypercore and Hyperdrive

 Data storage and content integrity in Dat is implemented in a module called Hypercore.
 Given a stream of binary data, Hypercore splits the stream into chunks using Rabin fingerprints, hashes each chunk, and arranges the hashes in a specific type of Merkle tree that allows for certain replication properties.
 In addition to providing a content addressing system, Hypercore also provides a network protocol for exchanging chunks with peers.

 Hypercore is agnostic to the format of the input data, it operates on any stream of binary data.
 For the Dat use case of synchronizing datasets we wrote and use a file system module on top of Hypercore called Hyperdrive.
-There are other abstractions you can write on top of Hypercore instead of Hyperdrive/Dat such as Merkle DAGs but these are outside the scope of this paper.
+We have a layered abstraction so that if someone wishes they can use Hypercore directly to have full control over how they model their data.
+Hyperdrive works well when your data can be represented as files on a filesystem, which is our main use case with Dat.

+### Registers

 Central to the design of Hypercore is the notion of a register.
 This is a binary append-only feed (Kappa architecture) whose contents are cryptographically hashed and signed and therefore can be trusted.
 Hypercore lets you create many registers, and replicates them when synchronizing with another peer.